MadhavPillai07/Food-Ordering-Application/README.md

 ## Technologies / Tools Used

-Python 3
+Python 3.

-Tkinter (Python GUI Toolkit)
+Tkinter (Python GUI Toolkit).

-Messagebox module for pop-ups and alerts
+Messagebox module for pop-ups and alerts.

-Dictionary-based data storage for menu and cart
+Dictionary-based data storage for menu and cart.